-Florence may not have many hostels (it’s a fairly small city) but it does have a few solid options (and a few subpar choices as well).
-But fear not, we’ve compiled a list of the best hostels in Florence so you can have an awesome stay at a great price.
+Florence may not have many hostels but it does have a few solid options (and a few subpar choices as well).
+That’s why I’ve compiled a list of the best hostels in Florence so you can find an awesome hostel at a great price.

 Price of Florence Hostels

 Florence hostels are reasonably affordable, but there are only a few hostels in the city so the cheapest/best tend to go quickly.

 During the summer, a bed in a highly-rated hostel will cost anywhere from about €23-€40/night with an average of around €30/night.
 The cheapest hostel you’ll find will cost around €17/night (but the quality might be questionable).